 There were several primary concerns which lead us to create this repository, including:

 Development Effort: Creating activities, especially those with vulnerabilities can be a long and difficult process – something which many instructors do not have the necessary resources to build.
 Creating activities such as these frees instructors to do what they do best, teach.
-Additionally, since these activities will be refined through regular usage, instructors can be more confident that any issues they have has already been resolved.
+Additionally, since these activities will be refined through regular usage, instructors can be more confident that any issues have already been resolved.

 Required Skillset: Teaching students and developers to create secure software is a difficult process.
 Not all instructors teaching mobile development are expected to be adequately prepared to create a diverse, informative set of activities such as ours.